SteveBarnett/Remixing/_thinking/ai-resistance.md

 The tech industry in particular leans towards trying to eliminating people from the process.

-#### Recall recent example of "just tech, not magic"
+##### Recall recent examples of "just tech, not magic"

 These didn’t eradicate the previous technology, they just replaced some specific uses.
+Consider the impact these have had on the human race.
+Are we happier, healthier, more fulfilled?

 - Cars - we still walk places
-- Microwaves - we still cook using other
+- Microwaves - we still cook using other.
+See also: [In the Future All Food Will Be Cooked in a Microwave, and if You Can’t Deal With That Then You Need to Get Out of the Kitchen](https://www.colincornaby.me/2025/08/in-the-future-all-food-will-be-cooked-in-a-microwave-and-if-you-cant-deal-with-that-then-you-need-to-get-out-of-the-kitchen/)
-- Polyester - we still use other fabrics
+- Polyester - we still use other fabrics.
+See also: [GenAI is Our Polyester](https://culture.ghost.io/genai-is-our-polyester/).
 - Computers - we still do things by hand
 - Mobile phones - we do still do things on other devices
 - Social media - we still meet in person
 - React JS - we still write other code
 - Automated testing - we still do manual testing

+##### Notice how history is repeating itself

+1. Companies adopting AI at large scales, spending large amounts of money on it
+2. They fire many people, saying AI will do their job
+3. They realise AI is doing a low quality, error-ridden, version of the job
+4. They rehire the people, on lower pay and benefits, to fix the mistakes and babysit the AI

 ### 2. Fight The Power